IMG_7612.jpg

 About

 I grew up in Bay City, Michigan during the formation of the Rust Belt.
-Environmental degradation, the loss of manufacturing, and racial unrest fueled my interest in Political Science at Albion College, where I participated in the Gerald R. Ford Institute for Leadership in Public Policy and Service.
+Environmental degradation, the loss of manufacturing, and racial inequality fueled my interest in Political Science at Albion College, where I participated in the Gerald R. Ford Institute for Leadership in Public Policy and Service.
 After graduation, I headed west to Seattle and worked with homeless families for five years using first-generation mobile technology.
 I then obtained my Master of Library and Information Science from the University of Washington’s iSchool in 1999.
 I managed public libraries, academic libraries, and library technology projects for over two decades.
-One of the projects I lead won provincial, national, and international awards (and no longer exists!).
+One of the projects I led won provincial, national, and international awards (and sadly no longer exists!).

 One of my greatest blessings is that I have been able to engage in meaningful work throughout my entire life.